 For some reason the idea of something that is simple being something that also takes a great deal of skill and knowledge seems to be a difficult idea to grasp.
 This is not only problematic in our industry, but it limits one’s ideas of beauty and negates some things that take a tremendous amount of skill.

 Now, as a challenge to that mode of thinking, take a gander at this…

 This line drawing of a cat was made of black ink on a white background.
-It's an exceptionally simple image that uses 13 lines to convey not only the shape of a cat but the cat’s carriage and demeanor.
+It uses 13 lines to convey not only the shape of a cat but the cat’s carriage and demeanor.
+The composition is exceptionally simple.
 Now, in your own time, grab a piece of paper and a pencil and copy it without tracing.
 Take as long as you need.

 While we are on the subject, and you’re fiddling with the cat, look at this house…